nx98304/HoneyPot/README.md

 - Fixed issues caused by some clothings and accessories have `null` **Root Bone** setting, making clothing not being worn correctly.
 HoneyPot patched main game through Harmony that it knows to search for "cf_J_Root" and "cm_J_Root" if needed.
 - Fixed an issue where some female accessories were not loaded because HoneyPot forgot to look at the correct list data cell.
 - shader.txt updated to deal with some new shader mappings.
-- Try to have better fallback shaders and guesses when deadling with studio items, clothing and accessories.
+- Try to have better fallback shaders and guesses when dealing with studio items, clothing and accessories.
 - Fixed an issue from 1.4.4 caused by changing material properties before assigning material.shader, nullifying the property changes.

 ### Requirements & How To Use